 Flat Run in Orange County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-A different marker also named Germanna Ford (here, next to this marker); Germanna (was about 500 feet away, measured in a direct line but has been reported missing. ); a different marker also named Germanna Ford (was about 500 feet away but has been reported missing. ); Culpeper County / Orange County (approx. 0.2 miles away); The "Enchanted Castle" at Germanna, circa 1720-1750 (approx. 0.3 miles away); Spotswood Family Cemetery (approx. 3 miles away); Gordon's Flank Attack (approx. 3 miles away); Captain John Spotswood (approx. 3 miles away).
+A different marker also named Germanna Ford (here, next to this marker); Culpeper County / Orange County (approx. 0.2 miles away); The "Enchanted Castle" at Germanna, circa 1720-1750 (approx. 0.3 miles away); Spotswood Family Cemetery (approx. 3 miles away); Gordon's Flank Attack (approx. 3 miles away); Captain John Spotswood (approx. 3 miles away); Orange Grove 1728 - 1864 (approx. 3 miles away); Orange Grove 1865 - 1967 (approx. 3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 17, 2007, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,492 times since then and 10 times this year.
-Photos: 1, 2. submitted on November 17, 2007, by Bill Coughlin of North Arlington, New Jersey. • J. J. Prats was the editor who published this page.
+This page was last revised on July 24, 2018.
+It was originally submitted on November 17, 2007, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 2,958 times since then and 21 times this year.
+Photos: 1. submitted on November 17, 2007, by Bill Coughlin of Woodland Park, New Jersey.
+2. submitted on November 17, 2007, by Craig Swain of Leesburg, Virginia.
+3. submitted on November 17, 2007, by Bill Coughlin of Woodland Park, New Jersey.
+4, 5. submitted on January 13, 2008, by Craig Swain of Leesburg, Virginia. • J. J. Prats was the editor who published this page.